As a Catholic, Jesuit institution, Saint Louis University holds high standards regarding the conduct of its students both on and off the SLU campus.

 Student Appeal Board

-The Student Appeal Board is made up of undergraduate students who decide the final determination of disciplinary cases.
+The Student Appeal Board consists of undergraduate students who decide the final determination of disciplinary cases.

-If you are interested in any of these volunteer opportunities please e-mail email@example.com and a representative from the office will be in touch.
+If you are interested in any of these volunteer opportunities, e-mail email@example.com and a representative from the office will contact you.